(Originally published in The Hill Times 15 February 2021)

 Kenney’s record unpopularity, especially among women, is no surprise, and if an election were held in Alberta tomorrow, Rachel Notley would likely be given a second opportunity to re-establish that “new normal”.

 Now that I live in the province, that gives me hope.
 But hope is not a strategy.
 And women in every region of this country deserve much better.
 We’re integral to the labour force and the economy, we pay taxes, and communities could not function without our unpaid work.
 We also teach school, deliver health care and, not incidentally, conceive, birth and raise the children our collective future depends on.

-We need an equal voice where decisions are being made about our collective futures.
+We need an equal voice at the tables where decisions are being made.
 And political parties of all stripes, in all jurisdictions, need to stop pretending incremental change is defensible.
 The systemic barriers baked into a system designed by and for men 150 years ago is not up to the task.
-What’s required is the solution modelled by the Alberta NDP: recruit slates of candidates that reflect the population they seek to represent — not just in terms of gender balance, but other diversity metrics, too.
+What’s required is the solution modeled by the Alberta NDP: recruit slates of candidates that reflect the population they seek to represent — not just in terms of gender balance, but other diversity metrics, too.

 The national advocacy group, Equal Voice, has been championing the cause of gender equality in politics for more than two decades, conducting research, convening campaign schools for women and drawing attention to the problem through their inspired “Daughters of the Vote” program.

 These are laudable initiatives.
 But progress remains glacial, and “what gets measured gets done” has a demonstrated impact on results.
 More importantly — as Rachel Notley demonstrated — party leaders have the singular power to address this problem.

 Shari Graydon is the Catalyst of Informed Opinions, a non-profit working to amplify the voices of women, Two-Spirit and gender-diverse individuals and ensure they have as much influence in Canada’s public conversations as men’s.